-When we’re stressed, we tend to throw all self-care techniques out the door.
+One: Weight gain because of poor stress management - When we’re stressed, we tend to throw all self-care techniques out the door.
 It’s easier to reach for something unhealthy when we’re busy and stressed than take the time to make a healthy meal.

 Many of us stress eat or binge eat when we’re under pressure.
 Yet, this is exactly what we shouldn’t do!
 Alcohol, sugar, salt, caffeine, and additives can negatively affect our stress hormones and make us feel even worse in the long-run — even though that crunch or sugar fix seemed like a great short-term solution at the time.

-We humans were built to survive.
+Two: Weight gain because of stress hormones - We humans were built to survive.
 This means that we share many of the same traits as our prehistoric ancestors — including fight-or-flight responses.

 When our ancestors needed to run away from a threat (such as a predator), our hormones would kick into action, giving us stamina and strength to get away.
 Cut to today: when a debt collector sends a threatening email or letter, our bodies react as if the threat were more immediate and triggers our fight-or-flight responses.

 Since we’re faced with stressors all day, every day, these stress hormones can send our bodies into overdrive.
 We don’t need these hormones to run away from debt collectors or texts from an ex; what we need is calm.